go-continuous-fuzz/go-continuous-fuzz/docs/INSTALL.md

 1. Make sure the required environment variables are set.
    For more details, see: [docs/USAGE.md](USAGE.md)
-2. Run the following command to run the go-continuous-fuzz app:
+2. Run the following command to run the go-continuous-fuzz project:

 ```sh
 make run